ulukfuni/blog/content/blog/getting-started-with-typescript-and-nextjs/index.md

 description: My experience with trying to integrate TypeScript into a react application.
 ---

 > TL;DR I am an amateur when it comes to type systems as I came from JavaScript and PHP background, so this new must-type-everything-before-running is tedious and new to me.
-Learned a few things and made a starter guide to Typescript as it pertains to writing React code.
-Check out all code [here]().
+Learned a few things and made a small guide to Typescript as it pertains to writing React code.

 So I was always curious about TypeScript and I wanted to make something with it to see all the gains I can make to my coding if I were to add it in to a project.
 Typescript is a typed superset of Javascript and it compiles to plain Javascript.
 So prior knowledge of Javascript is required, first and foremost.